leetmaa/KMCLib/python/doc/source/api.rst

-API code
+Other API Code
 =======================
 These are the objects you get when importing with::

  from KMCLib import *

 It defineds the KMCLib API for setting up and running a KMC simulation.
 These interfaces should remain constant over time once we have a first official release out.